Depression in women and treatment defines depression, examines causes, symptoms, and workable treatment for this serious mood disorder.

 - Loss of a parent before age 10

-- Loss of social support system or the threat of such a loss
+- Absence of social support system or the threat of losing it

-- Ongoing psychological and social stress, such as loss of a job, relationship stress, separation or divorce
+- Ongoing mental and social stress.
+For instance no job, relationship stress from separation or divorce

 - Physical or sexual abuse as a child

 - Use of certain medications

 - Postpartum depression after the birth of a baby.